NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

-NATIONAL_ENGL_NAME - Canadian English name for the species NATIONAL_FR_NAME - Canadian French name for the species SynonymName - synonym name, if the data was originally provided using this synonym DateReceived - date the the dataset was obtainted from the provider Restrictions - indicates whether any restrictions apply to the record DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source
+NATIONAL_ENGL_NAME - Canadian English name for the species NATIONAL_FR_NAME - Canadian French name for the species SynonymName - synonym name, if the data was originally provided using this synonym DateReceived - date the the dataset was obtained from the provider Restrictions - indicates whether any restrictions apply to the record DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source